top of page

 Same day apostille options usually refer to expedited handling once the document is eligible for submission.
 That can include courier filing, rush processing, and coordination around the specific type of record involved.
 It does not mean every document can be transformed into an apostille in a few hours.

 For example, a properly notarized power of attorney may move much faster than a birth certificate that was issued years ago in the wrong format.
 A corporate document signed today may be eligible for urgent handling if the notarization is done correctly the first time.
 A vital record may require a newly issued certified copy before apostille processing can even begin.
+If your urgent document is a POA, review my power of attorney apostille service page before scheduling.

 That is why speed depends on document readiness, agency requirements, and destination country rules.
 The apostille itself is a government certification, so private providers can expedite the workflow and reduce mistakes, but they cannot waive state requirements.